 Keep in mind that the ideas that we get exposed to as children define so much of our mentality through life.
 They deserved to be examined over and over again so we can point out the problems with them, and, maybe, even fix them.

 But, weren't the original princesses (Snow White, Cinderella and Aurora) also problematic?
 Sure, but in another sense.
 These were problematic because they adhered to a rather retrograde sense of the female role in society, but at least they promoted some good values.
-So, we are not saying that the 1950's Cinderella was perfect as far as female role models are, I'm just saying that it's way better than the new version.
+So, I am not saying that the 1950's Cinderella was perfect as far as female role models are, I'm just saying that it's way better than the new version.

 Keep in mind that the 2015 version has a still more passive character than the 1950's movie.
 Think about that.
 Here she's completely passive, focuses way more on looks and glitter and it's marketed as progressive.
 You know, Feminism is hard enough without the extra help.

-So, next time you want to convince a child that she too can be a princess, give her a dvd with any of the Princess Movies instead of a costume or a lunch box.
+So, next time you want to convince a child that she too can be a princess, give her a DVD with any of the Princess Movies instead of a costume or a lunch box.

 This article was written as part of the Character in Costume Blogfest prompt, click here to read more from the Blogfest.